cdray527/nx-microray/README.md

 A shell script was provided to run all packaged docker-compose commands

 ### Development
-Start All Services

-`nx-microray dev up`
+Start All Services : `nx-microray dev up`

-Stop All Services
+Stop All Services :`nx-microray dev down`

-`nx-microray dev down`

 ### Production
-Build the application

-`nx-microray prod build`
+Build the application: `nx-microray prod build`

-Start All Services

-`nx-microray prod up`
+Start All Services: `nx-microray prod up`

-Stop All Services

-`nx-microray prod down`
+Stop All Services: `nx-microray prod down`